Santa Caterina & Valdidentro | Skiing & Relaxation in Italy, everything meets here.

 Resort Overview

-Season Length: The ski season typically starts in late November and lasts until early April, thanks to the resort’s high altitude and snowmaking capabilities.
+Season Length: The ski season typically starts in late November and lasts until early April, thanks to the resort’s high altitude and excelent snowmaking capabilities.

 Unique Features